<?xml version="1.0" encoding="utf-8"?>

 Using low-fidelity wireframes

 • You're at the very beginning of the design process.
-Start with low-fidelity wireframes as your first draft and add more details in subsequent iterations.
+Start with low-fidelity wireframes as your first draft, then add more detail in subsequent iterations.

-• You have a lot of wireframes to create.
-If you're working on a big project, it might make sense to start with low-fidelity wireframes for most pages and then add only to wireframes that need more clarity.
+• You have a large number of screens to create.
+For big projects, it often makes sense to start with low-fidelity wireframes across most pages, then add detail only where more clarity is needed.

 Exercise #7